Adlaabhi079/100hires-setup-task/research/playbook.md

 **I would not recommend following a highly automated AI SEO workflow blindly without independent validation and human quality control.**

 This distinction matters because expert strategies are often developed in specific contexts and should be tested before being generalized to another website, audience, or business.

+## 11. Final Recommended SOP

+My recommended process combines the strongest ideas from the research while adding human judgment and evidence checks.

+### The Workflow

+**1. Define the search problem**
+- Identify the target audience.
+- Understand the search intent.
+- Define the problem the content should solve.

+**2. Research the topic**
+- Research the primary keyword.
+- Identify related questions and subtopics.
+- Review competing content.
+- Identify authoritative sources.

+**3. Create the content brief**
+- Define the primary topic.
+- Define search intent.
+- Create the proposed structure.
+- List questions the article must answer.
+- Identify information that requires verification.

+**4. Generate an AI-assisted draft**
+- Use AI for outlining and repetitive production tasks.
+- Provide the AI with the research and content brief.
+- Do not treat the first AI output as publication-ready.

+**5. Run the Evidence Gate**
+- Identify important factual claims.
+- Find supporting sources.
+- Flag unsupported or uncertain claims.
+- Remove or rewrite claims that cannot be adequately supported.

+**6. Human review**
+- Check accuracy.
+- Check search intent.
+- Add original insights and examples.
+- Remove generic or repetitive AI-generated material.
+- Review tone and readability.

+**7. SEO optimization**
+- Review title and headings.
+- Check internal linking opportunities.
+- Ensure the content answers the intended query.
+- Improve structure and readability.
+- Avoid unnatural keyword insertion.

+**8. Publish**
+- Publish only after the evidence and human-review stages are complete.

+**9. Measure**
+Track appropriate performance indicators such as:
+- Organic impressions
+- Organic clicks
+- Click-through rate
+- Rankings
+- Engagement
+- Conversions

+**10. Improve**
+Use performance data to update and improve the content.

+### Operating Principle

+The central principle of this SOP is:

+> **Automate production, not judgment.**

+AI should make the content-production process faster, but important decisions about evidence, quality, usefulness, and publication should remain subject to human judgment.